Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 In this example, employees can see all items and orders but cannot update them, and partners can view and update their own items.

-The name of this Query Worker is `ViewOrders`.
+The name of this query worker is `ViewOrders`.

 ```sql
 OR doc IN orders